sequelize/website/versioned_docs/version-6.x.x/other-topics/migrations.md

 We will use `model:generate` command.
 This command requires two options:

 - `name`: the name of the model;
-- `attributes`: the list of model attributes. each attributes is separated by `:` with the attribute name and the data types, for example `id:integer`, the data types is the same as DataTypes from Sequelize but lowercased including array for ARRAY and enum for ENUM.
+- `attributes`: the list of model attributes, each attributes is separated by `:` with the attribute name and the data types, for example `id:integer`, the data types is the same as DataTypes from Sequelize but lowercased including array for ARRAY and enum for ENUM.

 Let's create a model named `User`.